Vietnamese people in Poland: Demography

-The Polish census of 2011 revealed that 4,027 respondents indicate Vietnamese as their nationality.
+The Polish census of 2021 revealed that 5,271 respondents indicate Vietnamese as their nationality.
 The Vietnamese embassy and Vietnamese community leaders in Poland estimate that about 20,000 to 30,000 Vietnamese people may reside in Poland, while the Polish government in 2002 put the upper range at about 50,000.

 As they are Poland's largest non-European immigrant community, they are also one of Poland's most visible immigrant groups.
 Members of the Polish public commonly hold the mistaken belief that the Vietnamese form Poland's largest foreign community, but this title belongs to immigrants from the former USSR.
-The Vietnamese-Polish population is mainly concentrated in the Polish capital of Warsaw, and to a lesser extent in other major cities.
+The Vietnamese population is mainly concentrated in the Polish capital of Warsaw, and to a lesser extent in other major cities.